-U.S. Soda Taxes Work, Studies Suggest – But Maybe Not As Well As Hoped
+U.S. Soda Taxes Work, Studies Suggest — But Maybe Not As Well As Hoped

 Other researchers, meanwhile, are trying to quantify the impact of soda taxes by looking at sales data from retail establishments, including grocery stores and convenience stores.

 Anna Tuchman, at Northwestern University, is part of a group studying Philadelphia's soda tax.
 Philadelphia's tax is different from the one in Berkeley.
-It's bigger, and it also covers beverages that are sweetened by both sugar and low-calorie sweeteners.
-This is partly because the goal of this tax is largely to raise more money for schools and playgrounds.
+It's bigger, and it also covers both beverages sweetened by sugar and drinks containing low-calorie sweeteners.
+This is partly because the goal of the tax is largely to raise more money for schools and playgrounds.

 Tuchman says that sales of those drinks in Philadelphia have dropped sharply, by 46 percent, since the tax went into effect.